-Upon entry into force of the Clauses, the data controller has approved the use of the following sub-processors:
+Upon entry into force of the Clauses, the Data Controller has approved the use of the following sub-processors:

-SERVICE CRN (CVR no.) ADDRESS BRIEF DESCRIPTION OF The activity Microsoft Azure Services IE8256796U Microsoft Ireland Operations Ltd One Microsoft Place, South County Business Park, Leopardstown, Dublin, D18 P521, Ireland Storage and backup of data Hosting application layers Hosting and development 35248021 Unica Net ApS Agenavej 35, DK-2670 Greve, Denmark Storage and backup of data
+SERVICE CRN (CVR no.) ADDRESS BRIEF DESCRIPTION OF THE ACTIVITY Microsoft Azure Services IE8256796U Microsoft Ireland Operations Ltd One Microsoft Place, South County Business Park, Leopardstown, Dublin, D18 P521, Ireland Storage and backup of data Hosting application layers

-Upon the entry into force of the Provisions, the data controller has approved the use of the above data sub-processors for the described processing activity.
-The data processor may not - without the written consent of the data controller - make use of a data sub-processor for a processing activity other than the one described and agreed or make use of another data sub-processor for this processing activity.
+Upon the entry into force of the Provisions, the Data Controller has approved the use of the above data sub-processors for the described processing activity.
+The Data Processor may not - without the written consent of the Data Controller - make use of a data sub-processor for a processing activity other than the one described and agreed or make use of another data sub-processor for this processing activity.